dineshnair-doc/dineshnair-doc.github.io/src/mytechdocs/doc1/Getting_Started_with_Python.md

 Add comments to clarify your code.
 Python will not execute the comments.
 You can add a comment by adding *#* at the start of the line.

-Step 1: Copy and paste this code into the file:
+Step 1: Replace the previous content of your file with this code:

 ```python
 # Greet the user